PurelyRookie/learningit/readme.txt

 test101

-creating a new branch is quick and simple
+creating a new branch is quick AND simple.